CheckPoint and Restart (CPR)

 • Set the x-ignore-shared capability if desired.

 • Issue the migrate command.
-It is recommended the the URI be a file type, but one can use other types such as exec, provided the command captures all the data from the outgoing side, and provides all the data to the incoming side.
+It is recommended the URI be a file type, but one can use other types such as exec, provided the command captures all the data from the outgoing side, and provides all the data to the incoming side.

 • Quit when QEMU reaches the postmigrate state.